Jorge Cruickshank García: General secretary

 Cruickshank was elected general secretary of PPS at the fourth national assembly of the party in January 1969.
-His candidature was opposed by a group of former POCM leaders, who were expelled at the meeting.
+His candidature was opposed by a group of former Mexican Worker-Peasant Party (POCM) leaders, who were expelled at the meeting.

-Cruickshank García served as PPS general secretary 1969–1979, 1979–1981.
+Cruickshank García served as PPS general secretary in 1969–1979 and 1979–1981.

 Parliamentarian

-In 1964 he was elected to the federal parliament (as a PPS candidate from electoral district 1, Oaxaca).
+In 1964 he was elected to the Chamber of Deputies (as a PPS party deputy assigned to Oaxaca's 1st district).
 His tenure lasted until 1967.
-In the parliament, he formed part in committees on culture, railroads and communications.
-In 1970 he was re-elected to parliament for the 1970-1973 tenure.
+In parliament, he formed part in committees on culture, railroads and communications.
+In 1970 he was re-elected to Congress for the 1970–1973 period, as a party deputy.

 In 1976 he was elected to the Senate from Oaxaca.
-He became the first Mexican senator not to come from the Institutional Revolutionary Party (PRI) since the consolidation of that party's rule in 1929, but he ran in coalition with the PRI, and therefore was not an opposition senator.
-He was elected unopposed; it was speculated at the time that PRI had supported Cruickshank García's candidacy in return for the acceptance of the PPS to concede defeat in the 1975 Nayarit gubernatorial election (it was believed that PPS had won the governor's post in Nayarit, but lost it due to fraud).
+He became the first senator not to come from the Institutional Revolutionary Party (PRI) since the consolidation of that party's rule in 1929, but he ran in coalition with the PRI, and therefore was not an opposition senator.
+He was elected unopposed; it was speculated at the time that PRI had supported Cruickshank García's candidacy in return for the acceptance of the PPS to concede defeat in the 1975 Nayarit gubernatorial election (it was believed that PPS had won the governor's post in Nayarit, but lost it to the PRI's Rogelio Flores Curiel due to fraud).
 It would take until 1988 before actual opposition politicians would be elected to the Senate.

 Cruickshank's senatorial tenure lasted until 1982.
-In that year he was re-elected to the lower house of parliament.
+In that year he was re-elected to a plurinominal seat in the lower house of Congress.
 He became the coordinator of the parliamentary faction of the PPS.
 He was re-elected in 1988.

+Cruickshank García died on 17 January 1989.